stimulsoft/Samples-Reports.WEB-for-ASP.NET-MVC/README.md

 #Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* 01. Show Report in the Viewer
+* Change the Viewer Theme
-* 02. Full Screen Mode in Viewer
+* Edit Report in the Designer
-* 03. Showing Interactive Reports
+* Edit Report in the DesignerFx
-* 04. Using Business Objects in the Report
+* Full Screen Mode in Viewer
-* 05. Localizing the Viewer
+* Localizing the Viewer
-* 06. Manage Report Printing and Exporting
+* Manage Report Printing and Exporting
-* 07. Send Report by Email
+* Save Report Template in the Designer
-* 08. Change the Viewer Theme
+* Send Report by Email
-* 09. Show Report in the ViewerFx
+* Show Report in the Viewer
-* 10. Edit Report in the Designer
+* Show Report in the ViewerFx
-* 11. Save Report Template in the Designer
+* Showing Interactive Reports
-* 12. Using the Viewer and Designer in One Project
+* Using Business Objects in the Report
-* 13. Edit Report in the DesignerFx
+* Using Custom Save Dialog in the DesignerFx
-* 14. Using Localizations in the DesignerFx
+* Using Localizations in the DesignerFx
-* 15. Using Custom Save Dialog in the DesignerFx
+* Using the Viewer and Designer in One Project

 They are all combined in a Visual Studio solution (.sln-file).